 Without the ability to accept payment for your product, then you don’t have much of a business at all.
-And while you may think that accepting cash is a sound way of doing business, offering more payment methods shows that you value customer experience.
+And while you may think that accepting cash is a sound way of doing business, small business owners have a lot to gain from card sales.

-Unfortunately, cash also leaves you vulnerable to theft & can make your financials a never-ending headache.
+Cash also leaves you vulnerable to theft & managing the financials of a cash-only business can be a headache.

 We also see some clients offering the most rudimentary payment methods to their customers, such as using a money transfer or “cash” app.

 Unfortunately, these “alternative methods” of payment impose additional steps to the transaction process, showing that you don’t value the convenience of your customers.

 Frankly, I trust businesses that don’t accept my VISA less than those that do.
 And I’m confident that I’m not alone in this.